 Definitions: e-signature, e-seal, timestamp

-Electronic timestamp - is a proof that the document was signed till that date and time.
-It means data in electronic form which binds other data in electronic form to a particular time.
+Electronic timestamp - is proof that the document was signed till that date and time.
+It means data in electronic form which binds other data in the electronic form to a particular time.
 It establishes evidence that this data existed at that time.
 More information about timestamps can be found here.

 All legal requirements on electronic identification and trust services for electronic transactions in the internal market are defined in The Electronic Identification and Trust Services (eIDAS) Regulation (Regulation (EU) No. 910/2014).
-More information about eIDAS Regulation can be found here.
-Dokobit was developed according to all technical requirements of eIDAS Regulation.
+More information about the eIDAS Regulation can be found here.
+Dokobit was developed according to all technical requirements of the eIDAS Regulation.